Mitchell Shapiro Greenamyre & Funt LLP

 Get The Civil Rights Representation You Need

-If you are being mistreated by law enforcement or by the prison system, you have rights to protect you.
+If you are being mistreated by law enforcement or by the prison system, you have rights to protect yourself.
 Contact a civil rights attorney at Mitchell Shapiro Greenamyre & Funt LLP today to help you stand up for these rights.
-Call us at 404-997-8972 or 404-997-8972, or contact us online now.
+Call us at 404-812-4747, or contact us online now.